niemanne/Reaction-wheel/build_log.md

 **key note:** You may need to tune kP, kI, kD through trial and error

 ### Preliminary reaction wheel designs:
+Design considerations:
-- Design considerations: Keep the geometry simple; Make sure that the design is symmetric; Ex: equilateral triangle, square, circle;
+- Keep the geometry simple
+- Make sure that the design is symmetric
+- Ex: equilateral triangle, square, circle;
-- Only has one wheel: can only be stabilized along one axis; can only be one degree of freedom
+Only has one wheel:
+- can only be stabilized along one axis
+- can only be one degree of freedom
-- Z-axis: the y- and x-axis must be fixed
-- focus on stabilization
+Z-axis: the y- and x-axis must be fixed focus on stabilization
-- No rotational efforts:
+No rotational efforts:
+Cardboard or 3d:
-- Cardboard or 3d: more precise through 3D printing; More precise dimensions = more accurate C.O.M
+- more precise through 3D printing
+- More precise dimensions = more accurate C.O.M

 ### Brainstorming design ideas:
 - Rectangular prism that balances on one edge